DLibatique/GREK101-F21/docs/textbook/verbs/first-aorist.md

 * He sighed.
 * They arrived.

-Note how these forms of the verb indicate a one-and-done event, rather than drawing attention to a process (e.g., "he *was sighing*" or "they *were arriving*"); for verbal actions that occurred over a period of time in the past, we would use the imperfect tense, which we'll learn about in the next unit.
+Note how these forms of the verb indicate a one-and-done event, rather than drawing attention to a process (e.g., "he *was sighing*" or "they *were arriving*"); for verbal actions like these that occurred over a period of time in the past, we would use the imperfect tense, which we'll learn about soon.

 In Greek, the aorist tense of a verb is formed using the **third** and **sixth** principal parts: the **third** helps us form the **active voice** ("she showed") and **middle voice** ("she showed for herself"), while the **sixth** helps us form the **passive voice** ("she was shown").